Port Kembla harbour: Coal Jetties (1883-1963)

 From 1883, coal was shipped from an ocean jetty on the beach just to the north of a rocky headland lying to the north of Red Point and Boiler's Point.
 Old maps, from the 19th-century, show this rocky headland as "Red Point".
 Today, Red Point is the headland further south, directly opposite the Five Islands, which the older maps refer to as 'Five Islands Point'.
 Red Point and the Five Islands provided some protection from southerly weather.
 This new port was named Port Kembla, after the Mount Kembla mine from where the coal was transported by rail.

-A second jetty belonging to the Southern Coal Company was opened in 1887, which loaded coal sent by rail from the Corrimal Colliery.
+A second jetty belonged to the Southern Coal Company and was opened in 1887.
+It loaded coal sent by rail from the company's mine on the south face of Mount Kembla, behind Unanderra, and from another mine that it purchased, the Corrimal Colliery.
 This second jetty used a sophisticated loading arrangement capable of loading 300 tons/hour, which was greater than the capacity of the conventional jetty loading arrangements of the time.
-The Southern Coal Company wharf was located north of the Mt Kembla wharf.
+The Southern Coal Company wharf was located north of the Mount Kembla wharf.

 After Port Kembla was selected for further development as the main port for the Illawarra region, the two existing coal wharves and 496.5 acres of foreshore land were acquired by the government—during 1900 and 1901—but the companies were allowed to continue to use their former wharves pending a public tender.

 In its earlier years—much like the other ocean jetty coal ports—Port Kembla's two coal jetties were exposed to rough seas during bad weather.
 The new breakwaters of the Outer Harbour not only provided a reliably safe anchorage but also protected the jetties structures from damage.

 In 1906, the North Bulli Company won the right to use Port Kembla to ship its coal, dooming its Hick's Point Jetty at Austinmer.
 At the time, the Southern Coal Jetty was the only jetty on the southern coalfields capable of loading large ocean-going vessels.
 The Southern Coal Co.—having lost the tender —was forced to ship much of its coal via the Mt Kembla Wharf and via Bellambi.